 That’s all very good, but, what about your brain?
 Learning a new language is the answer.
 Without breaking a sweat, you can be mentally fit.
 Swedish scientists conducted brain scans on those learning a second language and a brain size increase was observed.
 And as the saying goes, why do it tomorrow when you can do it today!

 It’s A cultural excursion

-It’s the holiday season and finding travel tickets, let alone cheap tickets, is a hassle you could do without.
+It’s the holiday season and finding travel tickets, let alone cheap tickets is a hassle you could do without.
 Why not step out and immerse yourself in the pool of languages that you are surrounded with on a daily basis right on your own doorstep?

 That’s right!
 You’ll be amazed at how much fun you can have just trying to learn a few phrases in a new language.
-In the process of learning, you can dive deep into the language and experience the culture and nuances that distinguishes us.
+In the process of learning, you can dive deep into the language and experience the culture and nuances that distinguish us.
 Why wait till the holiday when you can do it every day!